outscale/terraform-provider-outscale/docs/resources/load_balancer.md

 * `subnets` - The ID of the Subnet in which the load balancer was created.
 * `subregion_names` - The ID of the Subregion in which the load balancer was created.
 * `tags` - One or more tags associated with the load balancer.
-    * `key` - The key of the tag, with a minimum of 1 character.
+    * `key` - The key of the tag, between 1 and 128 characters.
     * `value` - The value of the tag, between 0 and 255 characters.

 ## Timeouts